-This infuriating barrier to treatment was deeply offensive to Annie, her daughter's recovery journey, and to so many other families.
+This infuriating barrier to treatment was deeply offensive to Annie, her daughter's recovery journey, and so many other families.
 And so began Annie's legislative journey of what felt like an impossible task:

-With a profound motivation to make change, Annie continues to tirelessly advocate for insurance reform on behalf of all families who will face this gross injustice.
-"I am not paid."
-Annie stated.
+With a profound motivation to make a change, Annie continues to tirelessly advocate for insurance reform on behalf of all families who will face this gross injustice.
+"I am not paid," Annie stated.
 "I am a citizen advocate who has met too many parents who have lost their child to stop advocating now.
 I believe the lack of insurance coverage is discrimination and that the denial of coverage is criminal."
-Annie voices much recognition and appreciation to the well-respected, excellent bill sponsors Representative Rick Stream from Kirkwood, MO and Senator David Pearce from Warrensburg, MO as they file bills year after year.
+Annie voices much recognition and appreciation to the well-respected, excellent bill sponsors Representative Rick Stream from Kirkwood, MO, and Senator David Pearce from Warrensburg, MO as they file bills year after year.
 These two legislators work diligently on behalf of all who are suffering.

 You might wonder how is it possible that insurance companies continue to get away with denying treatment for eating disorders, while it is understood that eating disorders are the deadliest of all mental illnesses.
 One, families are often so overwhelmed and exhausted from the recovery process and fighting with their insurance company that they do not fight back.
 Two, the claim administrators making life-altering decisions are usually not eating disorder experts and have no formal training in this field.
 Three, insurance coverage for eating disorder treatment is expensive, and denials save insurers money.
 Insurance companies get away with this when those who have suffered, and their families, remain silent.